 Hence $\Gamma_n \rightarrow_p \Gamma$ so that $\Gamma_n^{-1}$ exists with probability tending to 1, and converges in probability to $\Gamma^{-1}$.
-Now using (\ref{score-converges-in-d}) and Slutsky's theorem, on an event of probability tending to one as $n$ tends to infinity,
+Now using (\ref{score-converges-in-d}), Slutsky's theorem, on an event of probability tending to one as $n$ tends to infinity,

-In the most common case, distributional convergence is shown to the normal by applying the Central Limit Theorem to a sum of independent random vectors, such as the version in the following lemma, which allows us to include distributional limits which may have covariance matrices of less than full rank.
-In order to include such cases, for some vector $\bsy{\mu}$ and non-negative definite matrix $\Sigma$,
+In the most common case the distributional convergence in \eqref{score-converges-in-d} is to the normal, and shown by applying the Central Limit Theorem to a sum of independent random vectors.
+This situation is illustrated in the following lemma, in which we include distributional limits that may have covariance matrices of less than full rank.
+For a given vector $\bsy{\mu}$ and non-negative definite matrix $\Sigma$,

 In particular, in one dimension ${\cal N}(\mu,0)$ is unit mass at $\mu$.